aaronamran/Customer-Churn-Prediction-Using-Supervised-Learning/README.md

       plt.show()
   ```

-- In the '1.
-Import Libraries' section, all the necessary libraries are imported. `pandas` and `numpy` are used for data manipulation and numerical computations, `matplotlib` and `seaborn` are used for visualisations, and `os` is used for handling file paths and directories.
+- In the first section, all the necessary libraries are imported. `pandas` and `numpy` are used for data manipulation and numerical computations, `matplotlib` and `seaborn` are used for visualisations, and `os` is used for handling file paths and directories.
 The `sklearn` modules are for model training, data preprocessing and performance metrics
   ```
   import pandas as pd
   import numpy as np